 The Postgraduate Year One (PGY-1) Managed Care Pharmacy Residency Program is in partnership with the University of Pittsburgh School of Pharmacy and is accredited by ASHP in partnership with AMCP.

 Estimated Stipend: $47,500

-Benefits: Comprehensive medical plan, life insurance, paid vacation, no weekends (excluding national meetings), holidays, flexible spending account programs for health and dependent care expenses, CVS Caremark employee stock purchase program, travel expense budget for national meetings, memberships and required travel
+Benefits: Comprehensive medical plan, life insurance, two weeks paid vacation, no weekends (excluding national meetings), flexible spending account programs for health and dependent care expenses, CVS Caremark employee stock purchase program, holidays, travel expense budget for national meetings, memberships and required travel

 Owner/Affiliates: CVS Caremark